Viperfang/FredMin/README.md

 *Just remember to put it in a password protected folder.

+## Latest News
+Development on a new theme has begun.
+Slick will be released as a dark theme for FredMin because, well, we can.

 ## Installation
 - You will need to install sshpass run command: sudo apt-get install sshpass -y